TREATISE ON ZANDTAO

 There was a certain level of discipline as well.
 Maybe the next day I would reread and check it, sometimes I would do that at the time to kickstart the next writing session.
 Putting the stuff online with formats etc., that is different, that is discipline – duty, no presence then.

-I have no idea how the muse comes to other artists as I write alone – not as part of a community, I have never been with artists except in my early years of the path.
+I have no idea how the muse comes to other artists as I write alone – not as part of a community, I have never been with artists except in my early years of the path after the upheaval.

 It is worth mentioning another aspect of my writing that fits in with my blogging.
 I met a Belgian guy, Yves, who wanted to help with my writing when I was young.
 He took me over to Brussels and introduced me around.
 It was sort of nice but wasn’t me.
 We had a difficult time, I know I was the problem but I am not sure what I did.
 But he was true to his word, and I stayed in a small cottage for a month or two, I think Baisy-Thy.
 It was wonderful.
 I went to the British Council library and took out any book.
 I went back to the cottage, read a bit, and just wrote and wrote and wrote; a bit like I do with the blogs now.
 I have no idea what I wrote then, but I started exploring inside and it was tremendous.
 Yves did this because he wanted to help a writer.
 I never became a writer until I retired – a couple of books, Lidors and Kirramura when teaching, but Baisy-Thy helped me develop and I will always be grateful to Yves – who I never saw again.